WDAY (AM)

 WDAY (970 kHz "News-Talk 970 AM and 93.1 FM") is North Dakota's oldest radio station, having first signed on in 1922.
-WDAY is licensed to Fargo, North Dakota, owned by Forum Communications, and operated by Flag Family Media.
+WDAY is licensed to Fargo, North Dakota, owned and operated by Flag Family Media alongside WZFG.
 The transmitter site is near 210th Street South in Barnesville, Minnesota, and studios are on 8th Street South in Fargo.

 WDAY's power is 10,000 watts, and its transmitter site has three towers.
 Two towers are used for the daytime directional antenna, and all three at night, in order to protect other stations on 970 kHz from interference.
 WDAY's daytime signal covers the eastern half of North Dakota, west central Minnesota, northeastern South Dakota, and southern Manitoba.

 Programming

-970 WDAY AM and 93.1 FM features local talk shows weekdays hosted by Bonnie Amistadi, Steve Hallstrom, Paul Bougie, Janae White, and Jay Thomas, as well as local news and weather updates and national news updates from ABC News Radio.
-WDAY radio also airs newscasts simulcast from WDAY-TV.
-Evenings and weekends feature live sports play-by-play and nationally syndicated programming.
+WDAY features local talk shows weekdays hosted by Bonnie Amistadi, Steve Hallstrom, Ronnie Lee, Janae White, and Jay Thomas, as well as local news and weather updates and national news updates from ABC News Radio.
+WDAY radio also airs newscasts simulcast from Valley News Live.
+Until 2025 it simulcasted newscasts from WDAY-TV everyday, featured live sports play-by-play, and nationally syndicated programming.
 Shows include Markley, Van Camp, and Robbins, Ben Shapiro, Red Eye Radio, Kim Komando, Gary Sullivan and Leo Laporte.
+From 1953 to 2025 through its co-ownership with WDAY-TV, the radio station has the capability to simulcast on WDAY-TV in the event of an emergency during WDAY-TV's typical off air hours.
+This occurred in 2009 during the Red River floods.
+This ended when the previous owner, Forum Communications, sold the station.